 Industrial pipe descaling

-To remove the hard water buildup that has already formed in your pipes and drains, a drain jetting may save you from the costly and time consuming splitting or replacing of any pipe work.
+To remove the hard water buildup that has already formed in your pipes and drains, a drain jetting may save you from the costly and time-consuming splitting or replacing of any pipework.
 Drain Jetting (also sometimes referred to as High Pressure Water Jetting), involves the use of highly pressurised water being shot through a hose with a jetting nozzle to effectively clear blocked drains.
-The flexibility of the hose allows it to extend far down within the pipes, helping to remove obstructions from even the most hard to reach areas.
+The flexibility of the hose allows it to extend far down within the pipes, helping to remove obstructions from even the hardest to reach areas.

 Transition from hard water to soft water

 The problems associated with hard water in industrial and commercial properties can be minimised by using a water softener.
 Water softeners help to reduce the amount of scale forming on and inside machines and appliances, which can stop equipment from overheating and wasting energy.
 Using soft water can also increase the lifespan of your machines, saving money on equipment repair and replacement.